 Together with the Salut Salon ensemble, the Otto Group has created an unusual music project for children and young people in Hamburg.
 It teaches them about classical music in a playful way and motivates them to make music in choirs and orchestras.
 Young musicians can join a district choir for free, for example, or learn instruments.
 In addition, The Young ClassX offers numerous music workshops and transports children to concerts in the ‘MusikMobil’.
 The project is supported by the Elbphilharmonie and the Federal State of Hamburg Ministry of Education and Vocational Training, amongst others.

-Following the slogan „The Power of Responsibility“ the Otto Group wants to motivate its more than 54,000 employees worldwide to engage themselves at work and in their private lives.
+Following the slogan „The Power of Responsibility“ the Otto Group wants to motivate its around 49,750 employees worldwide to engage themselves at work and in their private lives.
 The goal is to promote profitability, innovation, diversity and sustainability, and to help shape the future of the Otto Group.
 Employees can enter their existing or future engagement on an internal website.
 These more than 4,500 engagements range from financial contributions to children's organisations, funded school projects and cross-generation activities, to voluntary commitment in the environmental and social area to energy saving and sharing actions in the company.